 The substance may be taken orally, given by injection, or absorbed by some other route resulting in a general exposure of the body,

-The clinical picture is of a well-defined redness of the buttocks and / or upper inner thighs resembling the red bottom of baboons.
-Other skin folds may be involved.
+The clinical picture of SDRIFE is of a well-defined redness of the buttocks, natal cleft and / or upper inner thighs resembling the red bottom of baboons.
+The redness often forms a V-shape.
+The neck, armpits and other skin folds may be involved, usually symmetrically but sometimes only on one side.
 The affected person is not unwell and the rash is not accompanied by any other symptoms.

-In classical baboon syndrome the initial sensitization is by skin contact with the causative agent then a rash with the particular appearance of the baboon syndrome is brought out by taking the agent by mouth.
+In classical SDRIFE, the initial sensitization is by skin contact with the causative agent then a rash with the particular appearance of the baboon syndrome is brought out by taking the agent by mouth (systemic contact dermatitis).
 It is not fully understood why the rash should occur in these particular areas.

 Classical baboon syndrome was originally observed with mercury, nickel and ampicillin.

-Patch tests may be done to the suspected causative agent.
+Patch tests may be performed several weeks after the patient has recovered from SDRIFE, and may show a positive reaction to the suspected causative agent.
 An oral “challenge” to the suspect may be given.

 - Arnold AW, Hausermann P, Bach S, Bircher AJ.
 Recurrent flexural exanthema (SDRIFE or baboon syndrome) after administration of two different iodinated radio contrast media.
 Dermatology.
-2007;214(1):89-93.
-Medline.
+2007;214(1):89-93..

 On DermNet NZ: